SamuelOliveiraa/Recriando-pagina-inicial-do-instagram/README.md

 ## The Challenge 🎯

-This challenge is to reproduce the **Instagram login page** as close as possible to the original design.
+This challenge is to reproduce the **Instagram Login Page** as close as possible to the original design.

-In this challenge my biggest difficulty was to implement the smooth scrolling of the page with pure JavaScript, in no way I was able to make it work, with that I had to use the Jquery library and only with it I was able to make the scrolling work the way I wanted.The email validation I was able to do only with pure JavaScript.
+My biggest challenge was using Flexbox, as it's the first time I've only used it on my sites.
+But I was able to understand how to use it and now making websites is even easier!!

 ## Technologies Used 🧩